gauravchile/System-hardening/README.md

-# System Hardening Project for SOC Analysts
+# 🛡️ System Hardening Project for SOC Analysts

-This project demonstrates how to harden a CentOS 9 system following security best practices, focusing on system monitoring, auditing, and incident detection.
-It is designed for SOC Analysts who need to understand how preventive security measures can help detect, monitor, and respond to threats.
+This project demonstrates how to **harden a CentOS 9 system** following security best practices, focusing on system monitoring, auditing, and incident detection.
+Designed for SOC Analysts to understand preventive security measures for detecting, monitoring, and responding to threats.

+---

-## Table of Contents
+## 📌 Table of Contents
 - [Project Overview](#project-overview)
 - [System Hardening Steps](#system-hardening-steps)
 - [Hardening Scripts](#hardening-scripts)